Coronavirus (Corvid 19)

 The Bishops’ Conference of England and Wales, has agreed that the cessation of public liturgies should begin from Friday evening 20th March 2020.
 Because of the situation the Church finds herself in, the obligation for the faithful to attend Holy Mass on a Sunday or Holy day of Obligation is removed, until further notice.

 There will be no public Masses for the time being.
 (No Mass on Sunday).
-The Church is closed in obedience to both the archbishop and the governments advice.
+The Church is open for private prayer only, please check on the ‘News’ page for opening times.

 As parish priest of Holy Cross and St Francis, Walmley, part of the Catholic Archdiocese of Birmingham, I am delighted to welcome you to our newly updated parish website.